-Looking For a New Lexus CT 200h in your area?
+Looking for a Used CT 200h in your area?

 2012 Lexus CT 200h Overview

 Based on 2 reviews

 After its 2011 introduction, the Lexus CT 200h gets a “sport” option package that adds almost no sport to the already slow hybrid.
 Last fall, Lexus showed off its F Sport range of accessories for the CT 200h, but failed to offer them for sale until now.
 With unique 17-inch alloys, a slightly retuned suspension and aesthetic additions like a rear spoiler, mesh grille and interior trim additions, the F Sport package transforms the CT 200h inside and out.